First year English JD programs

 STEP 3 - VIEW YOUR TIMETABLE

 - Your timetable is only available via the Personalized Timetable function.
 You can access it by logging into your uoZone account.
-Please note that the complete timetable will be available within 7 working days of the initial enrollment to a small group course.

 STEP 4 - PAY YOUR TUITION FEES